lunarmint/lunarmint/README.md

 • 🍛 Fun facts: I'm a guitar & piano player, a sort-of music composer, love cooking, and a cat person!

-• 🔎 Looking for somewhere to buy a reasonably priced GTX 3070.
+• 🔎 Currently building a cool web app with Flask.

 ✨ You can reach out to me via email at **developer@chocomint.dev** or Discord at **Mint#0504**.